 Bring Dr. Emily to Keynote Your Event!

-Dr. Emily speaks at conferences to educators, mental health providers, and businesses.
+Dr. Emily speaks at conferences for educators, mental health providers, and businesses.

 Get a feel for Dr. Emily’s perspective in the video!

-Are you a school administrator, conference organizer, or business leader who loves the idea of celebrating neurodiversity and supporting mental health, but you need some help presenting these ideas to others?
+If you’re a school administrator, conference organizer, or business leader who loves the idea of celebrating neurodiversity and supporting mental health, but you need some help presenting these ideas to others, I’m here for you!

-You already know that the needs of kids, families, and educators are complex, but you’re ready to learn more about how neurodiversity intersects mental health needs and how this impacts your organization.
+You already know that the needs of kids, families, and educators can be complex, but you’re ready to learn more about how neurodiversity intersects mental health and how this impacts your staff or organization.

 If you are excited about the opportunity to create a more inclusive community where we all better understand each other’s differences, keep reading.